-Clark County has always provided fertile ground for farmers, and the county has more than one area named after their crops.
+Clark County has provided fertile ground for farmers, and more than one area is named for their crops.

-For example, Prune Hill about ten to twelve miles east of Vancouver was once known as Strawberry Knoll.
-The name was changed in 1883 when M.A.
-Boyle set out 350 prune trees on the hill.
-Likewise, Fruit Valley to the west of Vancouver was named for all the prize orchards located there.
+Prune Hill, now in Camas, once was known as Strawberry Knoll.
+The name was changed in 1883 after M.A.
+Boyle planted 350 prune trees on the hill.
+Similarly, Fruit Valley, now in west Vancouver, was named for the prize orchards in the area.

 When prunes were the key crop in Clark County in the 1920s, a group of Vancouver boosters came up with a slogan for their civic organization promoting the local industry.
 Known as the Prunarians, their slogan was "We're full of prunes."
-At that time, Clark County was the prune capital not only of the United States, but of the world.
+At the time, Clark County was considered the prune capital of the world.